swiftlang/swift-package-manager/README.md

 manager will become redundant.

-However until then we will (in the near future) provide a way for module map packages to provide modulemaps for multiple platforms in the same package.
+However until then we will (in the near future) provide a way for module map packages to provide module maps for multiple platforms in the same package.

-## Module Map Versioning
+#### Module Map Versioning

 Version the module maps semantically.
 The meaning of semantic version is less clear here, so use your best judgement.
-Do not follow the version of the system library the module map represents, version the module map(s) indepenently.
+Do not follow the version of the system library the module map represents, version the module map(s) independently.

-## Major Versions

 Follow the conventions of system packagers, for example, the debian package for python3 is called python3, there is not a single package for python and python is designed to be installed side-by-side.
 Where you to make a module map for python3 you should name it `CPython3`.

-## Packages That Provide Multiple Libraries
+### Packages That Provide Multiple Libraries

 Vorbis in fact provides three libraries, `libvorbis`, `libvorbisenc` and `libvorbisfile`.
 The above module map only provides support for libvorbis (the decoder), to provide modules we must supplement the same module-map: